umdwr/teachinghub-v3/docs/source/guides/major.rst

 --------------

 .. field:: Elevator Pitch
-:Define rhetoric: The study and practice of effective communication
+:Define rhetoric: The study and practice of effective communication.
 :Connect to course: How does your course do this?
 :What they could do with/in major: Rhetoric majors go on to graduate school, work in things like corporate communication, writing, editing, public advocacy, or anything that involves writing and/or speaking.
 :Call to action: Have Karen reach out to them for more information!

 ..
 Admonition:: Example Class Announcements